Recover deleted powerpoint file

 No robots used, our articles are crafted by humans under strict Editorial Guidelines.

-Written by David Morelo David Morelo Staff Writer • 50 articles David Morelo is a technical staff writer for Handy Recovery.
-He is an essential member of the Handy Recovery team, known for distilling complex data recovery and data management topics into terms that are easily understandable.
-David was a key figure in the origin of our project in 2017 and authored many of the first articles that appeared on our site.
+Written by David Morelo David Morelo Staff Writer • 61 articles David Morelo is a technical staff writer for Handy Recovery Advisor.
+He is an essential member of the team, known for distilling complex data recovery and data management topics into easily understandable terms.
+David was a key figure in the project's origin in 2017, authoring many of the first articles that helped establish Handy Recovery Advisor as a trusted resource.
 LinkedIn Approved by Andrey Vasilyev Andrey Vasilyev Editor Andrey Vasilyev is an Editorial Advisor for Handy Recovery.
 Andrey is a software engineer expert with extensive expertise in data recovery, computer forensics, and data litigation.
 Andrey brings over 12 years of experience in software development, database administration, and hardware repair to the team.
 LinkedIn

 It doesn’t matter if you enjoy creating PowerPoint presentations or not: you will have to do so at some point in your life, whether for school or work.
 And if luck isn’t on your side, there’s a chance that you’ll lose all your work as a result of a hardware failure, user error, or malware before you finish the last slide.